 Employees of MEPhI Department of Condensed matter physics (№67) are close to a new planarization technology for silicone carbide material surfaces using accelerator cluster ions.
 During their work, scientists have researched the impact of ion-cluster radiation on the topology of plate surfaces of 6Н-SiC crystals raised by the Lely method.
 Argon clusters, received in adiabatic gas expansion through a supersonic nozzle, were ionized and accelerated at a pressure of 30 KeV.
 The pressure in the working camera was 3×10-4 torr.

-The surface relief pattern of 6Н-SiC plates before and after the impact of the beam of cluster ions was studied using a called Solver Next.
+The surface relief pattern of 6Н-SiC plates before and after the impact of the beam of cluster ions was studied using a scanning probe microscope called Solver Next.
 The size of the analysed area was 10×10 mkm.
 The quantity analysis of the topology of each sample was conducted for three different areas of its surface.
 Then the results of the surface roughness were averaged.

 The results show significant smoothing of the relief of 6H-SiC plate surfaces after processing with a beam of cluster ions.
 Rq parameter is lowered 1.5 to two times.
 Thus, it has been proved in practice that gas cluster ions are an effective instrument of final smoothing for silicone carbide surfaces.
 However, it isn't possible to completely eliminate "diamond noise" (linearly structured faults), which would require enlargement of the radiation dose or energy of the cluster ions interacting with the SiC surface.